 Constrained Indexing Space Fun fact: To illustrate how high-quality content really does determine Google’s approach to ranking: Google describes how constrained resources (i.e. disk space) does impact indexing.
 Their indexing capacity is not infinite.
 So they’ll either get tougher on low-quality content – reserving disk space for high-quality content Google has confidence is the right answer for search queries.
 Or de-index content that doesn’t meet their quality guidelines, again to make space.

 Pragmatic considerations like number of pages versus somewhere to store the index for them are a growing concern.

 We already (conjecture) live in a world where less and less pages will be indexed.
 At some point there are too many pages for Googlebot to get to, outpacing the space to store the index.

 No matter what the question is.
 The answer from Google is high-quality content.
 That adds value – answers the question, completely satisfies the searcher’s task.

 Google’s machine learning is constantly improving its ability to understand language.
 Google’s accuracy in understanding user intent is in constant learning mode, consequently Google continues to improve understanding of language and sentiment.

 - Thin content.
-Remove or noindex
+Remove (perhaps consolidate content to higher quality pages, or noindex

 - Worthless content by looking at Google Analytics and Search Console for unvisited pages